jdyver/cd-demo/README.md

 ### 2. Deploy 50 Jobs
 0. Prerequisites 0.1 and 0.2

+- 0.2 Has to be done/checked every time

+`git branch`

 1. Single cluster configured for CLI
 `dcos cluster remove --all`
 `dcos cluster add http://<your url>`